Full name Christopher Roger Woakes

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-That summer he claimed 47 wickets at 33.53 and scored his maiden first-class century with 131 not out against Hampshire.
-He bettered that wickets tally a year later with 58 scalps at just 21.48 and was selected on the England Lions tour of West Indies.
-Woakes performed well, with 13 wickets at 25.69 and by January 2011, was deemed ready to take the next step and made his international debut in a Twenty20 in Adelaide.
-He kept his cool to hit the winning runs in a thrilling one-wicket victory and later in the tour took 6 for 45 in an ODI at Brisbane.
-He played the following ODI in Sydney but 0 for 73 was a precursor of expensive spells to come.
+He claimed 47 wickets at 33.53 and scored his maiden first-class century in 2009 and then claimed 58 at just 21.48 in 2010.
+As a result, he was selected on the England Lions tour of West Indies where he performed admirably and was deemed ready for the next step.
+His made his international debut in a T20 in Adelaide in January 2011 and kept his cool to hit the winning runs in a thrilling one-wicket victory.
+A few weeks later, he claimed 6 for 45 in an ODI at Brisbane.

 NBC Denis Compton Award 2008, 2009,2010,2011